Preventing crises – eliminate irritating stimuli

 Engaging in a conversation has no sense when the child begins to scream, cry or becomes aggressive.
-The child will be preoccupied with its own feelings therefore it will neither hear what the parent has to say nor respond to it.
+The child will be preoccupied with their own feelings therefore they will neither hear what the parent has to say nor respond to it.
 In such cases, it is worth postponing the conversation for a much calmer moment and limiting dialogue to short commands (i.e. stand up, give me your hand, sit down etc.).

 Change of plans